American Association for the Advancement of Science

 Peterson, A. T., A. G. Navarro-Siguenza, E. Martinez-Meyer, A. P. Cuervo-Robayo, H. Berlanga, and J. Soberon.
 "Twentieth Century Turnover of Mexican Endemic Avifaunas: Landscape Change versus Climate Drivers."
 Science Advances 1.4 (2015): n. pag. http://dx.doi.org/10.1126/sciadv.1400071.

 Items in KU ScholarWorks are protected by copyright, with all rights reserved, unless otherwise indicated.

 about how Open Access to this item benefits YOU.

-Except where otherwise noted, this item's license is described as: This is an open-access article distributed under the terms of the Creative Commons Attribution license, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+Except where otherwise noted, this item's license is described as: This is an open-access article distributed under the terms of the Creative Commons Attribution-NonCommercial license, which permits use, distribution, and reproduction in any medium, so long as the resultant use is not for commercial advantage and provided the original work is properly cited.

 The University of Kansas prohibits discrimination on the basis of race, color, ethnicity, religion, sex, national origin, age, ancestry, disability, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression and genetic information in the University’s programs and activities.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Director of the Office of Institutional Opportunity and Access, IOA@ku.edu, 1246 W. Campus Road, Room 153A, Lawrence, KS, 66045, (785)864-6414, 711 TTY.